n-car/node-red-contrib-rpc-toolkit/examples/README.md

 2. RPC Method node registers the `sum` method
 3. When called, it outputs `{ a: 5, b: 3 }` to the function
 4. Function calculates `a + b` and returns result
-5. Result goes back to RPC Method input to send response
+5. Result passes through an **RPC Response** node to send the reply back to the caller

 **Test with curl:**
 ```bash